jcorredorc/udemy_ros_beginners/README.md

 ROS Noetic - Ubuntu 20.04

-This repository is solely for storing notes on the udemy course's personal learning process; please refer to [the original source](https://www.udemy.com/course/ros-essentials/) for more information.
+This repository is solely for storing notes on the udemy course's personal learning path; please refer to [the original source](https://www.udemy.com/course/ros-essentials/) for more information.

 | folder src| content |
 | ------------- | ------------- |